macOS User Guide

 Change Siri settings for accessibility on Mac

-On your Mac, use Siri settings for accessibility to type your requests to Siri instead of speaking them.
-This feature can be useful if speech is difficult or you don’t want others to hear your Siri requests.
+On your Mac, use Siri settings for accessibility to type your requests to Siri instead of speaking them, or have Siri listen for atypical speech patterns.

-To change these settings, choose Apple menu in the sidebar, then click Siri on the right.
+To change these settings, choose Apple menu > System Settings, click Accessibility in the sidebar, then click Siri on the right.
 (You may need to scroll down.)

 Open Siri settings for accessibility for me